peterhinch/micropython-nano-gui/DRIVERS.md

 For a driver to support `nanogui` it must be subclassed from `framebuf.FrameBuffer` and provide `height` and `width` bound variables being the display size in pixels.
 This, and a `show` method, are all that is required for monochrome drivers.
+If a monochrome display driver must be "color compatible" - i.e. to run code written for color displays (such as the demo scripts) please read on.

 ## 7.2 Color and color compatible drivers

+These include color drivers, monochrome drivers that must run color code and greyscale drivers where a color value maps onto a monochrome pixel brightness.

-Some additional boilerplate code is required for color drivers to enable them to render monochrome object such as glyphs.
+Some additional boilerplate code is required for such drivers to enable them to render monochrome object such as glyphs.
 To enable a monochrome driver to run code written for color displays it too should incorporate this code.
-Otherise color code will fail with an "Incompatible device driver" exception.
+Otherise the script will fail with an "Incompatible device driver" exception.
 ```python
 from drivers.boolpalette import BoolPalette
 # In the constructor: